Establishing trust in automated reasoning: Reviewability of automated reasoning systems

 In this section, I discuss five characteristics (summarized in Fig. \ref{fig:five-dimensions}) of automated reasoning systems that influence how their reliability can be assessed by independent critical inspection, which in the following I will call \emph{review} for brevity.
 This use of \emph{review}, inspired by the tradition of scientific peer review, should not be confused with the software engineering technique of \emph{code review}, which is a quality control step performed \emph{internally} by a development team.
+The term should not be read either as a direct transposition of the pre-publication peer review of papers by scientific journals, whose main output is an accept-or-reject judgement.
+Reviewing can take various forms depending on context.
+It can be performed by the researchers who wish to adopt someone else's software tool, or by designated experts whose reports are published.

 Also for brevity, I will use the term \emph{software} instead of ``automated reasoning system'', extending its usual meaning to include trained neural networks and other models obtained via machine learning techniques.
+In science, software and machine learning differ in degree rather than in kind, as already long before machine learning, many computational models contained a large number of parameters fitted to large datasets.

+Recently, Hasselbring \emph{et al.} {[}2025{]} have published a multidimensional categorization of research software that doesn't address reviewability, but has categories that overlap partially with the ones I define in the following.
+Readers unfamiliar with the diversity of research software would profit from reading their analysis before continuing here.

+Fig. \ref{fig:software-stack} shows the layers of a typical software stack for a research project, which I will refer to in the following.
+The top layer is software written specifically for a research project.
+This layer usually contains small items: scripts, notebooks, or workflows.
+They use software components from the layer below, which I have labelled ``domain-specific tools''.
+This domain-specific layer contains software that implements the computational models and methods used by a research community.
+Many ongoing discussions of scientific software, in particular concerning its sustainability {[}Hettrick 2016{]}, concentrate on this layer, but are not always explicit about this focus.

+The two levels further down contain infrastructure software, meaning software that the domain-specific layer builds on but which computational scientists are often only vaguely aware of.
+They may for example know that their software is written in the C language, without knowing which precise version of which C compiler was used to compile it.
+I have divided infrastructure into two layers: a general one that computational science shares with other application domains of computing, and a scientific layer for software that is written explicitly to support science and engineering.

 \hypertarget{wide_spectrum_vs_situated}{